 Lolita is a term that defines a Japanese style/fashion, where doll clothes are used, inspired by the Kawaii culture.
 These clothes sometimes involve nostalgia for other historical times and periods (Victorian or Rococo) or simply for childhood itself.

-This fashion style is also divided into several different sub-styles and categories just like the gyaru which is another popular fashion style in Japan.
-Those who adhere to the lolita fashion can also be called a loli, but this word often literally refers to underage girls who are sexy.
+This fashion style is also divided into various sub-styles and different categories just like the gyaru, which is another popular fashion style in Japan.
+Those who adhere to lolita fashion can also be called loli, but this word usually refers literally to underage girls that are sensual.

-Lolita fashion originated quietly in the 1970s, but only became prominent in the 1990s.
-Lolitas are easily found on the streets of Japan, identified by their accessories, clothes and ways of acting.
-Nowadays this fashion has caught on even in the West. unfortunately the word lolita ends up creating an erroneous idea about the girls who adhere to this fashion.
+The lolita fashion originated quietly in the 70s, but only gained prominence in the 90s.
+Lolitas can be easily found on the streets of Japan, identified by their accessories, clothing, and ways of acting.
+Nowadays, this fashion has even caught on in the West.
+Unfortunately, the word lolita ends up creating a misleading idea about the girls who adopt this fashion.

-This strange idea came about because lolita is a character in the book by Vladimir Nabokov.
-Although not the focus of the book, in them girls try to look younger than they are.
-Some claim that lolita is synonymous with nymphet, that is, a teenage girl turned to sex or awakening sexual desire.
+This strange idea came up because lolita is a character from the book by Vladimir Nabokov.
+Although it is not the focus of the book, in it girls try to look younger than they are.
+Some claim that lolita is synonymous with ninfeta, meaning a teenage girl oriented towards sex or one that arouses sexual desire.

 Unfortunately, most Japanese and Western girls who adhere to the lolita fashion do so because they think it's cute.
 Many do not consider these clothes to be sexy, and are annoyed if someone thinks so.
 In fact, the clothes that lolitas usually wear are much more decent than the popular fashion.